 My Top 5 Quick Tips For Keeping Chickens

-Behaviour in relation to flock – hiding away?
+- Behaviour in relation to flock – hiding away?
 Aggression?
 Broodiness?
+Pretending to eat?

 If a chicken is sick you basically have three options:

-Health – if a chicken seems sick or ‘off’, deal with it ASAP.
-‘Wait and see’ does not work, waiting = a chicken in pain.
+- Health – if a chicken seems sick or ‘off’, deal with it ASAP.
+‘Wait and see’ does not work, waiting = a chicken in pain or dead.

-Sharing – pass on your chicken addiction to others!
+- Sharing – pass on your chicken addiction, I mean knowledge, to others.